Israel Arms Trade (Prohibition) Bill

 Overview

-This bill aims to completely ban the UK from selling arms to Israel and from buying arms from Israel.
-It also mandates an independent inquiry into how effectively the UK government has ensured that arms sold to Israel haven't been misused.
+This bill aims to completely ban the UK from selling arms to Israel and buying arms from Israel.
+It also mandates an independent inquiry into how effectively the UK prevents arms sold to Israel from being misused.

 Description